SoS title image

 The Homage to PoetryThe Homage to Poetry

 Before leaving on our return to Edniburgh, we will head to the ancient medieval bishopric of Dunkeld to take an easy walk into an 18th Century woodland homage to Gàidhlig poetry and visit the ancient tree beneath which Scotland's most famous fiddle player would compose music for the Duke of Atholl, two artforms so imporant to the spirit of the Celt.
 It will make a fine place to hold our closing circle.
-Perhaps this will buffer us a little as we return to "civilisation" and to our Edinburgh start-point for fond farewells.

 "...the choice I made to go with you and to wait two years to do so WAS one of the best choices I have ever made.
 Thank you for showing me a Scotland that is rugged and soft and bold and quiet and haunting and welcoming.
 Thank you for taking us/me to heart and soul places by using our soles to get there.
 Thank you for your depth, your perception, your humor and your tolerance.
 Scotland without Scot would have been so very different.
 It is through your eyes that it/we/I came alive again, am refreshed again, am emblazoned to seek the passion of living again."
 Christine Yanitelli 2022.